sligoo/geoSong/README.md

 ## Developing Components in Isolation

-Usually, in an app, you have a lot of UI components, and each of them has many different states.
+Usually, in an app, you have a lot of UI signup_components, and each of them has many different states.
 For an example, a simple button component could have following states:

 * With a text label.